EngineerRunner/Pyratch/README.md

       1. Click on the `<> Code` button.
       2. Click "Download Zip".
       3. Extract the zip file.

+   3.**Preferred**: 1.
+Click  [this link](https://github.com/GenericProgrammer1234/PyratchInstaller/archive/refs/tags/pyratch-installer-for-unix-systems.zip) to download the installer.
-2. Navigate to the folder.
+                    2. Go to the installer's directory.
-3. Install the dependencies. <!-- Update this when a requirements.txt file gets added -->
+                    3. Run the file
                         ```sh

+                         python3 installler.py
+    ```
+3. Navigate to the folder.
+4. Install the dependencies. <!-- Update this when a requirements.txt file gets added -->
+   ```sh
    pip install flask scratchattach
    ```
-4. Run Pyratch!
+5. Run Pyratch!
    ```sh
    python interface.py
    ```